TimSnaith/OnePoint-API-Documentation/Survey.md

 400 | This survey does not exist
 400 | There was a problem processing the survey snapshot 400 | The survey has not yet shown any activity
-400 | The sortOrder is out of range - if must be between 1 and the number of questions
+400 | The sortOrder is out of range - it must be between 1 and the number of questions

 ### Status
 Get the status of your survey.